 |Installation – Fees may apply for installing the internet lines

-Contract – Most fixed internet plans require a 2-3-year contract
+Contract – Most fiber optic internet plans require a 2-3-year contract

 Location – Speeds and availability depends on your location